-Measurements Samples Photographs Body length Length of teats Genital opening to anus Tail fluke width Blubber thickness Seagrass from mouth (if present) 1 eye Milk from the teat Skin Blubber from outermost layer Organs in situ (after first incision) Wounds, scars Any abnormalities (external and (See Attachment 2) MuscleNasal flukesAny abnormalities internal)
+Measurements Samples Photographs Body length Length of teats Genital opening to anus Tail fluke width Blubber thickness (See Attachment 2) Seagrass from mouth (if present) One eye Milk from the teat Skin Blubber from outermost layer Muscle Nasal flukes Any abnormalities Organs in situ (after first incision) Wounds, scars Any abnormalities (external and internal)

 The carcass will usually be presented on its back (dorsal recumbency) and preliminary examination of the dorsal surfaces should have taken place in the field before transport to the necropsy facility (as noted in Section 3.3).
-The ventral and lateral aspects should be examined externally with comments made on the presence, absence, location, and appearance of abnormalities (e.g. wounds, scars, coloration, barnacles, abrasions, lesions, abscesses, deformities, emaciation and bloating).
+The ventral and lateral aspects should be examined externally with comments made on the presence, absence, location, and appearance of abnormalities (e.g. wounds, scars, colouration, barnacles, abrasions, lesions, abscesses, deformities, emaciation and bloating).

 Any injuries should be examined to determine whether they occurred ante-mortem (before death) or post-mortem (after death).
 Ante-mortem injuries tend to be associated with reddening, haemorrhage, fibrin and perhaps pus.
 Post-mortem injuries show no signs of trauma to internal organs or musculature.
 Any lesions should be sampled and placed in 10% neutral buffered formalin.
-Particular attention should be taken to document the presence or absence of marks indicating possible entanglement in a net or line, or gunshot wounds (see Sections 7.6, 7.7, respectively).
+Particular attention should be taken to document the presence or absence of marks indicating possible entanglement in a net or line, bullet wounds, knife wounds, spear wounds, propeller strike or other marks associated with human-related activities (see Sections 3.5, 7.6, 7.7, respectively and Figs. 11 - 14).
 Fresh wounds that occurred before death are open, usually with recent bleeding.
 Recent wounds show signs of healing.
 Healing and healed scars may be completely covered by white scar tissue.
 However, there can also be pigment infiltration in older scars.
 Each wound should be sketched and documented photographically (see Section 3.2.2.2), including a scale of measurement.
 Barnacles present on young dugongs should be excised and preserved in 10% neutral buffered formalin as this can assist with age determination.

-The presence of numerous scars, scratches and parallel markings on the skin of the back and sides of the body are characteristic of dugongs because they rub their backs against various types of substrate.
-Similarly, parallel scars seen on many adults are believed to be tusk wounds resulting from interactions in mating herds.
-Parallel scarring may also be seen on orphaned infants that have approached adult males.
-Such marks are not (necessarily) indicative of entanglement.
-Furthermore, if a dugong carcass is left to decay in the sun, the skin will crack in a mosaic-type pattern that may resemble net entanglement marks.
+The presence of numerous scars, scratches and parallel markings on the skin of the back and sides of the body are normal and are characteristic of dugongs because they rub their backs against various types of substrate and from social interactions.
+Similarly, scars seen on many adults are often tusk wounds resulting from interactions in mating herds or in situations where dependent calves are orphaned or separated from their mother and have been approached by, or approach, other adults (see Fig. 15).
+Such marks are not (necessarily) indicative of entanglement in nets or ropes.
+Furthermore, if a dugong carcass is left to decay in the sun, the skin will crack in a mosaic-type pattern that may resemble net entanglement marks (Fig. 11).

-Carefully examine the epidermis for focal lesions, sloughing, or patches of wrinkling.
+Carefully examine the epidermis for focal lesions, sloughing, or patches of wrinkling (see Fig. 16 which shows "infectious dermatitis").
 Take transport swabs of any infected areas (see Section 5.2.7).
 Avoid contact with suppurative lesions and abscesses (see Section 3.1); pathogens infective to humans may be present (see Section 7.1).
 Note presence or absence of large uneven swellings, asymmetry in body contours, or abnormal stiffness or curvature to the axial skeleton.